charliermarsh/trellis/README.md

 - `typekit run` for pipelines.
 - `typekit ls` for pipelines.
 - Instructions for running locally or on CI.
+- An example of running on GitHub Actions.
+- An example of using typekit with Pulumi.
 - Ability to push images as part of a pipeline.
 - Ability to extract artifacts as part of a pipeline.
+- Ability to run builds remotely.

 ## License